tstran155/AG-News-Topic-Classification-and-Modeling-using-Natural-Language-Processing/README.md

-# AG's News Topic Classification and Modeling using Natural Language Processing (NLP)
+# AG's news topic classification and modeling using Natural Language Processing (NLP)

 AG's corpus of news articles is a collection of more than 1 million news articles.
 News articles have been gathered from more than 2000  news sources by ComeToMyHead in more than 1 year of activity.
 ComeToMyHead is an academic news search engine which has been running since July, 2004.
 The dataset is provided by the academic community for research purposes in data mining (clustering, classification, etc), information retrieval (ranking, search, etc), xml, data compression, data streaming, and any other non-commercial activity.